 These early breeding efforts laid the foundation for the entire breed, making those personality traits part of the breed’s overarching characteristics.

 Of course, the inbreeding during this time, including breeding Horand with his own sisters and his children with their siblings and half-siblings standardized the breed, but it also resulted in some of the congenital defects that still persist in the breed even today.
 Not unlike the royalty in Europe, especially in the early days, who suffered from widespread hemophilia because of inbreeding between very closely related families, German Shepherd dogs have continued to have problems with heart disease and hip dysplasia.

 After these kinds of defects started to manifest themselves in the litters, von Stephanitz pulled breeding individuals from other strains who had similar origins in herding, to try to breed out many of these issues.
 As German’s pastoral era ended and the industrial period began, the dogs that the captain had worked so hard to breed began to be picked up by police forces and to get attention from dog clubs that governed working breeds.

 In order to get these dogs admitted to the working dog clubs, von Stephanitz, in conjunction with the police, began to develop tests to demonstrate a dog’s tracking ability, protective nature, and obedience.
 These tests would eventually be used to develop the Schutzhund trials that are still used today.

 The dogs would be widely utilized in the oncoming war, to do everything from carrying messages to delivering supplies, to tracking prisoners, to working with the Red Cross.
-This would largely be due to von Stephanitz’s own lobbying for German Shepherd, making them an integral part of Europe’s history.
+This would largely be due to von Stephanitz’s own lobbying, making the German Shepherd history an integral part of Europe’s.